HobanLab/Quercus_IUCN_samp_sims/README.md

 # Quercus_IUCN_samp_sims
 Repository storing code, simulation, and parameter files that represent IUCN Red List endangered oaks for honor's capstone project at Northern Illinois University.
-This project is being completed in collaboration with Emily Schumacher, Dr. Sean Hoban, and Dr. Alissa Brown from the Morton Arboretum and Dr. Holly Jones from Northern Illinois University.
+This project is being completed in collaboration with Emily Schumacher, Dr. Sean Hoban, and Dr. Alissa Brown from the Morton Arboretum.

 #### Overview
 The overall aim of this project is to contribute to practical seed sampling guidelines for creating and maintaining genetically diverse collections for botanic garden and arboreta.
 Informing these sampling guidelines is one way to ensure a genetically representative sample is obtained from wild populations.
 Prior work has found that it is important to consider species' traits like dispersal, mode of reproduction, population history, and more, when sampling from wild populations.
 For this project, we focused on the genus Quercus (oaks) and studied 14 species that the IUCN Red List describes as vulnerable.
 Oaks are keystone species for many environments and have a high ecological importance.
 In addition, oaks cannot be seed banked using traditional methods, so they must be conserved through living collections.
 Since maintaining living collections requires extensive space and energy for gardens, creating efficient collections that represent the diversity of wild oak populations is extremely important.
 Thus, creating and maintaining genetically diverse collections in botanic gardens and arboreta is essential for the future survival and restoration of these rare, endangered species, and this can be achieved through proper sampling techniques.